kbouhassoune/calibrate-llm-pls2020/README.md

 3. Run the calibration

-bash
-Copier le code
 python scripts/run_calibration.py
-You will see the calibrated synthetic sample size k* printed.
+*You will see the calibrated synthetic sample size k* printed.

-A plot of the miscoverage curve G(k) vs. k will appear.
+*A plot of the miscoverage curve G(k) vs. k will appear.

 📋 What’s Inside

 1. scripts/run_calibration.py
 Main script that:

-Loads three binary outcome variables (VISITS, TOTCIR, TOTPRO) from PLS AE file.
+-Loads three binary outcome variables (VISITS, TOTCIR, TOTPRO) from PLS AE file.

-Binarizes each around its median to form real_data[j].
+-Binarizes each around its median to form real_data[j].

-Simulates llm_data[j] by adding a fixed bias to each true proportion.
+-Simulates llm_data[j] by adding a fixed bias to each true proportion.

 Implements: